Main picture: King Stingray on their regional tour, via Facebook.

 That boot-legged Northern Rivers thang

-Colbey has that hip, boot-legged, western-Byron Bay thang going on, but these guys are all pro-level musicians and this aint no country club, either.
+Colbey has that hip, boot-legged, western-Byron Bay thang going on.
+Only, these guys are all pro-level musicians and this ‘aint no country club, either.

-I don’t know if they were just really high or had been riding the ‘red-eye surf plane’ all day, but the audience was lapping up all their bohemian merriment, something only a real travelling band could provide.
+Not sure if they were really high, or had been riding the ‘red-eye surf plane’ all day, but the audience lapped it up.
+Their bohemian merriment proved something only a real “travelling band” could provide…

-While both supporting acts had incredible audience engagement, the segue to country music sweetheart Jem Cassar-Daley was a little unexpected, as Colbey‘s band basically danced off the stage taking their energy with them.
+While both supporting acts had incredible audience engagement, the segue to country music sweetheart Jem Cassar-Daley was a little unexpected.
+Colbey‘s band, and their big energy, basically danced off the stage with it!

-Having done their job of revving the audience into cahoots, everyone was ready for more shots at the bar by this stage, yeehaw!
+Having done their job of revving the audience into cahoots, everyone was ready for more shots at the bar!
+Yeehaw!

-However, the 23-year-old pop star quickly won over her rowdier revellers when she broke out into beautiful song, radiating an enviable warmth with some ol’ country charm, putting everyone at ease.
+However, the 23-year-old pop star quickly won over her rowdier revellers, when she broke out into beautiful song.
+Radiating an enviable warmth of good ol’ country charm, Jem put everyone at ease.

-Jem (or JCD as my friend calls her) is a music industry darling and was raised in the scene by her famous dad Troy Cassar-Daley and TV presenter mum Laurel Edwards.
+Jem (or JCD as my friend calls her) is a music industry darling.
+She was raised in the scene by her famous dad Troy Cassar-Daley and TV presenter mum Laurel Edwards.

-Her parents met at the Gympie Music Muster in 1993, so cute!
+Her parents even met at the Gympie Music Muster in 1993, so cute!

 You could hear a pin drop